The Best Years of Our Lives (Steve Harley & Cockney Rebel album): Critical reception

-On its release, Record Mirror commented, "Forget No 1 singles; this will change everything.
-In nine songs, Harley wipes out his two-album apprenticeship with a stunning change of direction and commitment.
+On its release, Record & Popswop Mirror commented, "Forget No 1 singles; this will change everything.
+In eight songs, which have both poetic form and quality, Harley wipes out his two-album apprenticeship with a stunning change of direction and commitment.
 It is a coming of age, a political and religious protest, a brilliant snap-book for a generation, a puzzle.
 In short, this third album demands attention.
 It is completely fulfilling, a monster unleashed."
+Disc considered Cockney Rebel's original two albums to "pale into insignificance" against The Best Years of Our Lives, with the album displaying "Steve's talent with melodies, paces and rhythm while emphasising his very unusual way with words".
+The reviewer noted the "fine selection of songs" and picked "Panorama" and the title track as their favourites.
 Liverpool Echo wrote, "'Make Me Smile' is undoubtedly one of the best singles of the year but this should not obscure the rest of the album.
 Taken overall it is a great improvement on his previous efforts."

 Pete Butterfield of the Reading Evening Post commented, "Like Harley or not, he's got a heap of talent.
 This album is as full of ideas as the first stemming wholely from the unique vocal talent."
 John Falding of the Birmingham Daily Post wrote, "One man who must have been listening to too much Ziggy, and more than a little Dylan, is Steve Harley.
 The Best Years of Our Lives is a poor pastiche of Bowie a couple of years ago.
 Harley has made an interesting single but the LP does not match it."

-In the US, Cash Box commented, "Steve Harley and Cockney Rebel have a surefire smash with their latest.
-The band cooks and grinds in the David Bowie style with the emphasis on the spacey light pop rock sound that is very heavy today in the pop market.
+In the US, Cash Box believed the band had "a surefire smash with their latest".
+They wrote, "The band cooks and grinds in the David Bowie style with the emphasis on the spacey light pop rock sound that is very heavy today in the pop market.
 This should get heavy FM play with our favorites 'The Mad, Mad Moonlight,' 'It Wasn't Me,' 'Make Me Smile (Come Up and See Me)' and the title cut."
 Justin Pierce of the Los Angeles Times stated, "Stylistically, [the album] compares favorably with the acoustically based David Bowie/Mott the Hoople school of rock.
 Harley continues to explore themes built around his views of a confused society and the changes it is constantly enduring.
 Harley's writing is still in an embryonic stage, but there is promise."
 Keith Sharp of the Calgary Herald commented, "All of a sudden, Harley's decided to take himself seriously.
 Those bizarre, humorous lyrics that marked his last album have been replaced by Dylanesque social comment.
-He can't blame his band for the pool quality of the record.
+He can't blame his band for the poor quality of the record.
 His new Rebels have saved the album by at least making it listenable."